gustavdebeer/thegoosenet.io/README.md

 # thegoosenet.io
-I am using this repository to learn how to us Markdown.
+I am using this repository to learn how to use Markdown.